JugalGajjar/VulnGraph/README.md

 ## Datasets

-Our work utilizes more than **35,000 Java code samples**, consisting of both safe and vulnerable code files.
+Our work utilizes more than 35,000 Java code samples, consisting of both safe and vulnerable code files.
 These were collected and curated from multiple sources, as shown below:

 | Dataset                                                          | Code Files |
 | ---------------------------------------------------------------- | ---------- |